PowerDNS/pdns/docs/backends/bind.rst

 Operation
 ---------

-On launch, the BindBackend first parses the ``named.conf`` to determine which zones need to be loaded.
+On launch, the BIND backend first parses the ``named.conf`` to determine which zones need to be loaded.
 These will then be parsed and made available for serving, as they are parsed.
 So a ``named.conf`` with 100.000 zones may take 20 seconds to load, but after 10 seconds, 50.000